tanrax/maza-ad-blocking/README.md

 ### 3 Tell your OS to use your DNS server

-Delete the list of OSX DNS servers and add the 3 addresses.
+Delete the list of macOS DNS servers and add the 3 addresses.
 The first one will be your local server, and the other 2 belong to OpenDNS, which you can use any other.

 ```bash
 127.0.0.1